 And down days will happen since it can really dump in the mountains around Revelstoke.
 On average, the Selkirk Mountains receive a whopping 12-18 meters (40-60 feet) of snow per year, though the resort itself receives a little less.
 The area holds the record for Canada’s snowiest single winter – 2447cm/80ft fell during the winter of 1971-72 on Mt Copeland, just outside of town.

 Meanwhile, downtown Revelstoke is quite a contrast.
 It’s a historic mining town that’s currently enjoying the ski tourism boom.
 Old buildings line the streets, made all the more beautiful by the amazing scenic backdrop of the Selkirk Mountain Range.
-While it’s a bit of a sleepy old town, it’s authentic and friendly and there are certainly a couple of good restaurants, bars and even a place or two that serves decent coffee.
+While it’s a bit of a sleepy old town, it’s authentic and friendly and there are certainly a huge variety of good restaurants, bars and even a place or two that serves decent coffee (Dose Coffee is our go-to!).
 (Our Revelstoke Scout Field Guide has all the details).

 Just don’t be surprised when it all changes quickly as Revelstoke’s reputation catches on with the masses.

-The resort has three main fast lifts (one gondola and two express quads) serving 1263 hectares (3121 acres) of terrain.
+The resort has three main fast lifts (as well as a main gondola) serving 1263 hectares (3121 acres) of terrain.
 Since most of the resort is below the tree line, there is a ton of fun tree skiing to be had.
-Within the boundary ropes there are 16 different gladed tree areas (with fun names like ‘Glades of Glory’, ‘Stop at the Road Glades’ and ‘Snorkel Glades’), although a few of them are quite tight.
+Within the boundary ropes there are 16 different gladed tree areas (with fun names like ‘Glades of Glory’, ‘Stop at the Road Glades’ and ‘Snorkel Glades’), providing endless tree-skiing opportunities for everyone.
 Above the tree line there are some exceptional steeps and a few cliffs, some of which can be skied to while others require a short hike.

 Thanks to its fast lifts and rather remote location (2.5 hours from the nearest airport), Revelstoke rarely gets crowded.
-That said, there are plenty of keen locals who come out of nowhere on powder days, so it can get tracked out pretty quickly.
+Lift lines are basically non-existent.
+That said, there are plenty of keen locals who come out of nowhere on powder days, so it can get tracked out pretty quickly on the weekend.

 If your kids are beginners, there are some great value beginner packages.
-Your children will have fun on the baby slopes, but if they’re progressing towards low intermediate, there isn’t a lot of short terrain for them and their legs may get tired on the long runs.
+Your children will have fun on the baby slopes and Turtle Creek Beginners Area caters fantastically to those starting out, but if they’re progressing towards low intermediate, there isn’t a lot of short terrain for them and their legs may get tired on the long runs.
+Saying that, there are plenty of green runs available (and generally uncrowded) so they'll never get bored.
 But if you have the type of kids that can rip and shred, then they’ll have as much fun as you.
 And you’ll love the kid’s lift ticket price ($30 for a day ticket for kids under 12 – while kids under 5 ski free!).